tanner-trickle/EXCEED-DM/docs/_build/html/_sources/pages/file_spec/elec_config.rst.txt

 Electronic Configuration File
 =============================

-.. contents:: Table of Contents
-   :depth: 3
-   :local:
-   :backlinks: none

 Introduction
 ------------

 The electronic configuration file is an :code:`HDF5` file containing all the information about the electronic states in the target material.
+Available electronic states are shown below.
+These data must be kept inside the HDF5 folder specified, e.g., to add initial electronic states in the plane wave basis, put the data specified below in the, :code:`init/bloch/PW_basis/` folder inside the HDF5 file.

 .. warning::